Kiss Me More: Composition

 "Kiss Me More" is a pop, pop rap, bubblegum pop, dance-pop and R&B song largely influenced by disco.
 It is composed in 4/4 time and the key of A-flat major, with a moderately fast tempo of 111 beats per minute (BPM) and a chord progression of B♭m^{7}–E♭^{7}–A♭maj^{7}–D♭maj^{7}.
 Doja Cat opens the song with vocals that recall "the gentle airiness of a light breeze", before two crashes of cymbals "act like glue" as they precede the beat drop.
 The song is "bolstered" by a "sunny, glimmering riff" and both singing and rap verses which critics noted to spotlight Doja Cat as equal parts singer and rapper.
 It is distinguishable by its slightly distorted signature guitar lead.
 Lyrical themes include "romance, passion, bold sexual desires, and tenderness all at once".
-The song's chorus interpolates the melody from Olivia Newton-John's "Physical", to which songwriters Steve Kipner and Terry Shaddick are also credited as co-writers.
+The song's chorus interpolates the melody from Olivia Newton-John's "Physical", for which songwriters Steve Kipner and Terry Shaddick are also credited as co-writers.